 The problem with D&D 5e

 Dungeons & Dragons 5th Edition (5e) is the world's most popular role-playing game.
-As often happens to somebody that prefers something different from the majority, I tend to think that it is lack of knowledge that makes people prefer 5e.
+As often happens to somebody that prefers something different from the majority, I tend to think that it is lack of knowledge that makes other people like 5e so much.

 But there were people with whom I played for years other systems, who were sighing at every session because I wouldn't run D&D. Some people feel a deep attraction for D&D. It seems to be particularly popular with players that like combat tactics and/or character (stat) building.